New congressional maps in North Carolina will stand for 2020, court rules

 "After lots of careful consideration I'm excited to say that I'm in," Manning tweeted.

-Democrat Angela Flynn, the director of liturgy and music at Immaculate Conception Catholic Church, is also running in the district.
+Democrat Angela Flynn, the director of liturgy and music at Immaculate Conception Catholic Church, has been campaigning in the district.
+She said on Twitter that she is "carefully considering options."

 Walker said he will run for another term, but has not said what district he will run in.
 The new map splits his current congressional district among several districts, including the 10th and the 13th.